Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 2. Make a pinhole

-Once you’re happy your box is light proof, on one side cut a coin size hole using a sharp knife.
+Once satisfied that your box is light-proof, on one side cut a coin sized hole using a sharp knife.
 Insert your box liner with the open back side, opposite to the hole you have just cut out.
 Make a tiny clean hole in the centre using a needle.
 If you go wrong simply tape over it with black tape and insert another.

 Image credit: Claire Gillo

-If your pinhole camera doesn’t use the removable box liner method, and you’ve light proofed your box another way – tape black card over the coin size hole, secure around the edge with black tape, and pierce the card with the needle.
+If your pinhole camera doesn’t use the removable box liner method, and you’ve light-proofed your box another way – tape black card over the coin sized hole, secure around the edge with black tape, and pierce the card with the needle.
 This is your lens.

 Image credit: Claire Gillo